RafaGago/mini-async-log/README.md

 As for now, every function returns a boolean if it succeeded or false if it didn't.
 A filtered out/below severity call returns true.

-The only possible failures are either to be unable to allocate memory for a log entry, an asynchronous call that was interrupted by "on_termination" or a string byte that was to be deep copied but would overflow the length variable (mostly a bug, I highly doubt that someone will log messages that take 4GB).
+The only possible failures are either to be unable to allocate memory for a log entry, an asynchronous call that was interrupted by "on_termination" or a string byte that was about to be deep copied but would overflow the length variable (mostly a bug, I highly doubt that someone will log messages that take 4GB).

 The functions never throw.

 ## Weaknesses ##

  1. Just ASCII.
  2. No C++ ostream support. (not sure if it's a good or a bad thing...).
 Swapping logger in an existing codebase may not be worth the effort in some cases.
-Printing some classes that have overloaded the stream operator can be repetitive (I have to find a solution for this).
  3. Limited formatting abilities (it can be improved with more parser complexity).
- 4. No way to output runtime strings/memory regions without deep-copying them.
+ 4. No way to output runtime strings/memory regions without deep-copying them (could be easily fixed, but I won't for now).
- 5. Ugly macros, but unfortunately the same syntax can't be achieved in any other way.
+ 5. Some ugly macros, but unfortunately the same syntax can't be achieved in any other way AFAIK.
- 6. Format string need to be literals.
+ 6. Format strings need to be literals.
 A const char* isn't enough (constexpr can't iterate them at compile time).

 The fourth point is the most restrictive for my liking, it's just inherent to the asynchronous/non-blocking design, there is no guarantee about the passed data lifetime.
-This happens in every asynchronous logger.
+This happens on every asynchronous logger.

-It's possible to artificially increment the refcount of a shared_ptr by copying it to an instance created using "placement_new" and to decrement it in the worker using the same trick, I keep this idea on hold for now, it's not a matter of uglyness (I don't have so much C++ "ethics") just practical considerations: most of the time in regular uses cases the deep copies will be small enough (under 128 bytes?) to don't bother.
+The point above would be solved by good-old reference counting.
+It's possible to artificially increment the refcount of a shared_ptr by copying it to an instance created using "placement_new" and to decrement it in the worker using the same trick.
+I keep this idea on hold for now, it's not a matter of uglyness (I don't have so much C++ "ethics") just practical considerations: on regular uses cases most of the time the deep copies will be small enough (under 128 bytes?) to don't bother.

 ## Compiler macros ##